-Most of us know the phrase “It takes a village to raise a child.”
-And just in case you think it originated with Hilary Clinton’s now decade-old bestseller It Takes A Village, the phrase is far older than that (origins aren’t totally clear but the best guess is that it’s an African proverb).
-But the sentiment is intact: None of us should fly solo on this parenting thing.
+Most of us know the phrase, “It takes a village to raise a child.”
+And just in case you think it originated with Hilary Clinton’s now decade-old bestseller It Takes a Village, the phrase is far older than that.
+(Origins aren’t totally clear, but the best guess is that it’s an African proverb).
+At any rate, the sentiment is intact: None of us should fly solo on this parenting thing.

-What remains the same are the questions and the issues parents seek a guiding hand with—sleep and feeding, discipline and education.
-You could say that the old days of village-oriented childrearing was superior, that our current reliance on smartphones rather than smart grandmothers is leaving us more alone.
-But that’s too simplistic.
+What remains the same are the questions and the issues for which parents seek a guiding hand—sleep, feeding, discipline, and education.
+You could say that the old days of village-oriented child rearing was superior, that our current reliance on smartphones rather than smart grandmothers is leaving us more alone, but that’s too simplistic.

 Here’s a look at where the last several generations of parents have looked to create their villages:

-Websites and message boards: As connecting to the internet got smoother and easier, parenting websites flourished, magazines moved online and blogs overtook the cyber world, creating micro-villages, in a sense.
-Soon the information street became two-way; not just a place to go for advice, but a place to give and share advice with other moms.
-Sites like BabyCenter, for example, made it easy for moms-to-be to meet up in message-board groups geared not just to being pregnant, but being the same amount of weeks pregnant.
+- Websites and message boards.
+As connecting to the internet got smoother and easier, parenting websites flourished, magazines moved online, and blogs overtook the cyber world, in a sense creating micro-villages.
+Soon, the information street became two-way; not just a place to go for advice, but a place to give and share advice with other moms.
+Sites like BabyCenter, for example, made it easy for moms-to-be to meet up in message-board groups geared not just to being pregnant, but also being the same amount of weeks pregnant.
 Groups that began when the members’ babies were no bigger than lima beans remained active through pregnancy, the newborn period, and deep into baby and childhood.
 The village got both bigger, and at the same time micro-targeted.
 Newer sites like Bundoo and others take it a step further, not just connecting parents with each other, but giving them 24/7 online access medical and parenting experts.

 The upshot?
 It still takes a village.
 It’s just that now, your villagers are everywhere.